 This is a stunning park in the centre of Kyoto.
 It’s the perfect place to rest your tired feet from all that walking and maybe have a picnic if the weather is kind.
 Before you leave, make sure you head to the southern part of the park to see the beautiful carp.

 Daitoku-ji is a world within a world in Kyoto.
-It’s a place to seek tranquility with tons of Zen temples, quiet lanes and picture perfect gardens.
+It’s a place to seek tranquillity with tons of Zen temples, quiet lanes and picture-perfect gardens.
 Confusingly the name Daitoku-Ji is the same name for the main temple but don’t just come to see that.
 Have a wander around and find your inner zen.